lsst-dm/ProdStat/README.md

 Hear PREOPS-XXX tokens represent Jira ticket the statistics is collected for.

-#### DRPInit.py
+#### DRPIssueUpdate.py
-Usage: DRPInit.py <bps_submit_yaml_template> <Production Issue> [DRP-issue]
+Usage: DRPIssueUpdate.py <bps_submit_yaml_template> <Production Issue> [DRP-issue|DRP0] [timedatestampid]
   <bps_submit_yaml_template>: Template file with place holders for start/end dataset/visit/tracts (will be attached to Production Issue)
   <Production Issue>: Pre-existing issue of form PREOPS-XXX (later DRP-XXX) to update with link to ProdStat tracking issue(s) -- should match issue in template keyword
-  [DRP-issue]: If present in form DRP-XXX, redo by overwriting an existing DRP-issue.
-If not present, create a new DRP-issue.
+  [DRP-issue|DRP0]: If present in form DRP-XXX, redo by overwriting an existing DRP-issue.
+If not present or DRP0: create a new DRP-issue.
 All ProdStat plots and links for group of bps submits will be tracked off this DRP-issue.
-Production Issue will be updated with a link to this issue, by updating description (or later by using subtask link if all are DRP type).
+  [timedatestampid] by default DRPIssueUpdate looks for a timestampid subdir in the submit directory tree with the most recent stamp.
+If you are 'redoing' this, then include the DRP-XXX issue to overwrite *and* include the correct timedatestampid.

 Example:
 git clone https://github.com/lsst-dm/ProdStat.git